 The sense of victimization — of incels unable to find sexual partners, white women as objects of rape, or the discriminatory tendencies against male voices — that is at the center of being red-pilled masks the extremism that lurks behind its coded discourse and popular-cultural styles.

-Dr. Bharath Ganesh is a Senior Fellow with CARR, and Researcher at the Oxford Internet Institute working on the Data Science in Local Government and VOX-Pol projects
+Dr. Bharath Ganesh is a Senior Fellow at CARR, and Researcher at the Oxford Internet Institute, University of Oxford.
+His profile can be found here.

 © Dr. Bharath Ganesh.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).